git-megan/text-adventure-game/README.md

 - *Project:* Text-based adventure game

 ### The Challenge
-I decided to use this project as an opportunity to get practice with object-oriented programming and using fitting data types and structures.
-I also set the goal of learning the basics of Git for version control, so that I could set myself up to contribute to group projects that use Git in the future.
+I decided to use this project as an opportunity to get more practice with object-oriented programming and using fitting data types and structures.
+I also set the goal of learning the basics of Git for version control, so that I could set myself up to contribute to team projects in the future.

 ### The Process
-*1. Planning & Feedback:* I first wrote a spec to plan the game requirements and a roadmap for the codebase, and to ensure the project is correctly scoped for the timeframe.
+1. *Planning & Feedback:* I first wrote a spec to plan the game requirements and a roadmap for the codebase, and to ensure the project is correctly scoped for the timeframe.
 I got feedback from Professor Mark Miller about the scope and how I'd demonstrate concepts from CS 5001 (i.e. objects, dictionaries, etc.), and then started development.
-*2. Creating a V1:* I learned Git and used it while implementing the first version of this game.
+2. *Creating a V1:* I learned Git and used it while implementing the first version of this game.
 I implemented dice as objects, which was easy to plan and test.
 I then implemented a tracker for health scores using a dictionary, and I put most of the strings for the game in storyline.py file.
 While it the dice class was easy to test, and implementing dice as objects went smoothly, I realized that I needed to make game.py (which contains most of the game logic) more modular and easier to test.
-*3. Scenes as Objects:* I created a branch so that I could do a major refactoring of game logic.
+3. *Scenes as Objects:* I created a branch so that I could do a major refactoring of game logic.
 I decided to implement scenes (i.e. a segment in the game in which there is a scenario, a dice roll, and a revealing of the outcome) as objects.
 After developing and testing this update, I merged the branch with main (in time for a live demo).
-*4. Demo Day:* On 17 April 2023, I presented the project, demoed the game using the latest version in which scenes are objects, and walked through the code.
+4. *Demo Day:* On 17 April 2023, I presented the project, demoed the game using the latest version in which scenes are objects, and walked through the code.
 The demo went well, and I received feedback about how to continue improving the codebase so that it is more flexible and extensible.

 ### The Impact
 Through this project, I got a better understanding of how to write more modular, flexible, object-oriented code.
 I also practiced good development habits such as planning, testing, and documentation.
 Additionally, I learned the basics of how to use Git & GitHub.